gameface2u2/SteveL-Recommends/README-test.md

 ## Key People & Thinkers

 **[Dr. Jeffrey Lewis](https://x.com/ArmsControlWonk)**
 Dr. Jeffrey Lewis is an American academic, author, and globally recognized expert in nuclear nonproliferation who directs the East Asia Nonproliferation Program at the James Martin Center for Nonproliferation Studies and frequently utilizes open-source intelligence to monitor global weapons programs.
 He is the Distinguished Scholar of Global Security at Middlebury, staff at FPRI & James Martin CNS, host of the Arms Control Wonk podcast, member of the NASEM CISAC, and former ISAB at the State Department.
+Warning, Jeffrey is very sarcastic, and that's not everyone's jam.
+Also he's not a big Trump fan.

 **[John Spencer](https://x.com/SpencerGuard)**
 War Scholar | Chair of War Studies at Madison Policy Forum | Executive Director of Urban Warfare Institute | Host of The Urban Warfare Project podcast.
 John Spencer is a retired U.S. Army major, combat veteran, and internationally recognized expert who serves as the chair of urban warfare studies at the Modern War Institute at West Point.